AN 32 crash: Mortal remains of all 13 people to be taken to Jorhat airbase today

 As many as eight crew and five passengers were believed to be on board the aircraft.
 News agency ANI has reported that the families of the 13 personnel have already been informed.

-All 13 air-warriors on board an AN-32 transport aircraft that crashed in a heavily forested mountainous area in Arunachal Pradesh 10 days back were killed, the Indian Air Force said Thursday.
+All 13 air-warriors on board in AN-32 transport aircraft that crashed in a heavily forested mountainous area in Arunachal Pradesh 10 days back were killed, the Indian Air Force (IAF) said on Thursday.

 "India has hoped & prayed for 13 Air-Warriors": Rahul Gandhi on AN-32 crash